annabuteau88/felsen-analysis/README.md

-# myphdlib
+# felsen-analysis

-This is a repository for the scientific software and analysis documentation that I produced during my graduate research.
+This is an updated repository for the scientific software and analysis documentation for the Felsen lab, forked from jbhunt/myphdlib.

 ## Datasets ##
 The processed data for each session is stored in an H5 file named `output.hdf`.
 Within this file, there are datasets grouped by the associated data processing step.